-BENGEO PRIMARY SCHOOL POLICY Subject: Behaviour Management and Anti Bullying Author(s): J Page, S Potts Date: Autumn 2022 Committee Responsible: Curriculum Next Review Date: Autumn 2023
+BENGEO PRIMARY SCHOOL POLICY Subject: Behaviour Management and Anti Bullying Author(s): J Page Date: Autumn 2023 Committee Responsible: Curriculum Next Review Date: Autumn 2024

-Approved by J Page, Head Teacher September 2022
+Approved by J Page, Head Teacher (reviewed by Curriculum Committee) September 2023

 1. Introduction

 Bengeo School is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
 Our behaviour policy guides staff to teach self-discipline and encourage intrinsic motivation.
 It echoes our core values with a strong emphasis on respectful behaviour, a partnership approach to managing poor conduct and dynamic interventions that support staff and learners.